 Looking for a safe way to regulate your menstrual cycle?
-Frankincense oil can help you get there.
-Research has shown that frankincense can help regulate estrogen production and your menstrual cycle.10
+Frankincense oil can help you.
+Research has shown that frankincense can help regulate estrogen production and your menstrual cycle.11

 Take a sigh of relief, ladies.
 Frankincense oil can also help you to deal with the pains of PMS, like abdomen cramps, mood swings, and fatigue.
 It also claims the oil can help reduce chances of uterine cyst or tumor formation in post-menstrual women.